firegento/firegento-logger/README.md

 See the [**Usage**](#usage) Chapter below to see how to use it.

-Pleas be aware of the following restrictions:
+Please be aware of the following restrictions:

 * The ProxiBlue NewRelic extension use the same logic to log to NewRelic and will block FireGento Logger extension.